 - While most of the "Big Game Hunter" contract is fairly funny, talking to the Count's bodyguards afterward can have them reveal that the Count's daughter, Clarissa, used to go on the wildlife excursions with him, but a tumble off her horse left her paralyzed about 10 years prior.
 Her father's trips since then are all in an effort to record, paint, and bring back examples of the animals she used to love seeing in the wild.

-- Subtle as it is, but the Golden Ending of the "A Knight's Tales" counts: the tormented spirit is released to the hereafter peacefully and without a fight, the lumberjack realises being part of the legend is better than getting laid by a fair maiden, and the Witch of Lynx Crag kept her part of bargain to the T. But most importantly, it is all achieved via being nice and respectful to everyone, including the Wicked Witch semi-responsible for the whole story.
+- Subtle as it is, but the Golden Ending of the "A Knight's Tales" counts: the tormented spirit is released to the hereafter peacefully and without a fight, the lumberjack realises that sometimes just being part of the legend is enough, and the Witch of Lynx Crag kept her part of bargain to the T. But most importantly, it is all achieved via being nice and respectful to everyone, including the Wicked Witch semi-responsible for the whole story.

 - Probably helped by Basil's caring for Marlene the cured wight, especially if you break her curse before visiting Corvo Bianco at your own leisure.
 When Geralt brings an old, starving woman to the vineyard, Basil doesn't blink or hesitate.
 Instead, the majordomo immediately ensures that their guest is well-fed and safe, taking Geralt's comments about her century without food and her previous wight-state in stride, while Geralt can get back to tracking the Beast.
 After meeting all too many jerks and assholes in the world, it's nice to meet a man who is genuinely kind and understanding.